dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

 * Consider an account based ledger :
   * Have to keep track of balance in each participants account.
   * Hard to determine if transaction is valid because you have to look backwards till the beginning of time to check all transactions involving the particular participant who is sending the coins.
-  * This is why bitcoin isn't based on an account based ledger.
+  * This is why Bitcoin isn't based on an account based ledger.
 Instead, based on transaction ledger.
 * Transaction based ledger :
   * Given an input, the output value must total the input value. e.g., (Assume 1 transaction in 1 block) In transaction number x1, A has 25 coins.
 In transaction x1+1, A wants to send B 10 coins.
 So the input is x1[A], which is 25 coins, and output is that A sends 10 coins to B and resends herself 15 coins (change address), which totals to 25 coins.
 In transaction x1+2, B wants to send 4 coins to C. So the input is x1+1[B], which is 10 coins, and output is that B sends 4 coins to C and resends 6 coins to himself (change address). which totals 10 coins.
   * Validity is easy now because we only do a finite backward scan.